akbartus/AFrame-Cross-Section-Component/README.md

 <img alt="Screenshot" src="img/screenshot.jpg" width="800">

 ### **Description / Rationale**
 This is a small A-Frame component, which allows to create cross-sections/dissections and show what is inside of a 3D model/object.
-It can be used in showing the inner of an architectural model or in anotomy classes.
+It can be used in showing the inner of an architectural model; or in anatomy classes.

 ### **Instructions**
 To enable cross-section component: